Public Works Administration: Contrast with WPA

 The PWA should not be confused with its great rival, the Works Progress Administration (WPA), though both were part of the New Deal.
-The WPA, headed by Harry Hopkins, engaged in smaller projects in close cooperation with local governments—such as building a city hall or sewers or sidewalks.
+The WPA, headed by Harry Hopkins, engaged in smaller projects in close cooperation with local governments—such as building city halls, sewers, or sidewalks.
 The PWA projects were much larger in scope, such as giant dams.
-The WPA hired only people on relief who were paid directly by the federal government.
-The PWA gave contracts to private firms that did all the hiring on the private sector job market.
+The WPA hired only people on relief who were paid directly by the federal government, while in contrast, the PWA gave contracts to private firms that hired workers for projects on the private sector job market.
 The WPA also had youth programs (the National Youth Administration), projects for women, and art projects that the PWA did not have.